shivani-964/visualisingstudentscores/README.md

       Streamlit will automatically open a browser window showing the app.
 If not, you can access it by navigating to: http://localhost:8501/

-## Usage
+## How to Use?

+**1: Welcome Screen:** The home screen welcomes you to the Student Score Analysis and Prediction Tool.
+Provides a brief overview of the tool.

-**1: Enter Your Marks:** Input your marks in each subject for different components (Midterms, EndSem, Others).
+**2: Enter Your Marks:** Use the sidebar to input your current marks for each subject and component (e.g., M1, M2, EndSem, Others).
+Select completed exams for each subject from the dropdown menus.

-**2: Set Target SGPA:** Adjust the slider to set your target SGPA.
+**3: Set Target SGPA:** Use the slider in the sidebar to set your target SGPA.

-**3: Analyze Results:** View the required marks, check the feasibility, and visualize your performance.

-**4: Download Gradesheet:** Generate and download a PDF gradesheet with the current and required marks.
+**4: View Required Marks:** The main screen displays the required marks for each subject and component to achieve your target SGPA.
+Shows whether achieving your target SGPA is feasible based on your current marks.

+**5: Visualizations:** Select the desired visualization type (Histogram, Heatmap, Line Graph, Scatter Plot, Pie Chart) from the dropdown menu.
+The corresponding chart is displayed for a detailed analysis.

+**6: Overall Analysis:** Provides an overall analysis of your current and required marks.
+Displays subject-wise score breakdown.

+**7: Upcoming Schedules:** Lists the upcoming exams and assessments for each subject.

+**8: Faculty Comments:** Get helpful comments from faculty members for each subject.
+Select a subject from the dropdown menu and click the button to display comments.

+**9: Motivational Quotes:** Displays random motivational quotes to keep you inspired.

+**10: Download Gradesheet:** Click the "Download PDF" button to download your gradesheet as a PDF.

 ## Visualizations